lab-belyash/.github/profile/README.md

 ### ⭐ Our mission:

-To erase the boundaries of not understanding foreign-language songs.
+To erase the boundaries of not understanding foreign-language songs and software development.
-Everyone can understand the lyrics, and we make the process easier and more fun.
+Anyone can understand the basics of programming, much less the lyrics of a song, and we'll make the process easier and more fun.

 ### ⭐ How can you participate in development?

 🐛 Publish problems, bugs and vulnerabilities to the appropriate repository.